-Understanding this, I've created a resource for only the 25 most useful keyboard shortcuts for Gmail.
+Understanding this, I've created a resource for the 30 most useful keyboard shortcuts for Gmail.
 It's organized by the three views (Inbox View, Conversation View, and Compose View) we experience in Gmail:

 Inbox View is when we're viewing the list of read and unread messages in our inbox: